reallydontask/reallydontask.github.io/docs/_posts/2022-03-25-secret-scanners.markdown

 ## Git Guardian

 This is a paid tool, so you get a nice frontend and integration with things like Slack, anyway.
-I'm disappointed that it hasn't found the password but pleasently surprised that it has found the Teams webhook and this is how I learned about the storage account key.
+I'm disappointed that it hasn't found the password but pleasantly surprised that it has found the Teams webhook and this is how I learned about the storage account key that had been deleted.

 ## SpectralOps

 This is another paid tool, similar to git guardian.
-Instead of installing the github app, I have used their CLI tool, which works really well and will post the results to their portal.
+I used the CLI tool directly, which works really well and will post the results to their portal, you need to set up an environment variable with a api key.

 It's disappointing that it didn't catch the storage account key even when running on history mode.